sebatey/cis298assignment1/README.md

 | Toasts Correctly | 15     |
 | Total            | 100    |

-## Outside Resources Used
+## Outsside Resources Used: In Class Assignment Notes

-## Known Problems, Issues, And/Or Errors in the Program
+## Known Problems, Issues, And/Or Errors in the Program: N/A